mguid73/mguid73.github.io/index.md

 ## Bio
-Louisiana native transplanted to New England to study oysters! \U0001F9AA
+Louisiana native transplanted to New England to study oysters! :oyster:

 ---
 ### Education